amrutsavadatti/auction_house/README.md

   20) /admin/forensicsReport <br/>
     On this page, the admin is able to view a list of statistics for the auction house.
 The admin can see the calculated mean, median, and mode of the final sale prices.
 They can also see the top 3 items by sale price.

+  21) /buyer/reviewPurchases <br/>
+    On this page, the buyer is able to view a list of all the items they have previously bought, with their final sale price.

+  22) /buyer/recentlySoldItems <br/>
+    On this page, the buyer is able to view

 ## INSTRUCTIONS: